-Solarite is a small (8KB min+gzip), fast, compilation-free JavaScript library for creating elements and web components.
-Features:
+Solarite is a small (8KB min+gzip), fast, compilation-free JavaScript library (not a framework) for adding reactivity to web components.
+It enables minimal re-rendering when data changes, making your applications more efficient.

 or data-id

-Attributes are passed as constructor arguments to nested components.
+Component Composition: Attributes are passed as constructor arguments to nested components for easy data flow.

-Single file.
-No build steps and no dependencies.
+Zero Dependencies: Single file with no build steps or dependencies.
 Not even Node.js.
 Just import

 Solarite.js or Solarite.min.js into your vanilla JavaScript and start coding.

-MIT license.
-Free for commercial use.
-No attribution needed.
+MIT License: Free for commercial use with no attribution required.

 class ShoppingList extends HTMLElement {